Shell Nigeria: Court proceedings

 Following this ruling, SPDC appealed the judgement in 2010 and asked that any payment be suspended until after the appeal process.
 The Court agreed that payment could be postponed, but required that SPDC's bank, First Bank Plc, become a guarantor of the funds payable to the Ejama-Ebubu community.
 The Bank agreed to become Shell's guarantor and volunteered to "guarantee to pay to the respondents [the community] the judgment sums only if the aforesaid appeal to the Court of Appeal fails and the appellants [SPDC] become liable in law to pay the judgment sums therein."

 In 2013, the Ejama-Ebubu community filed an objection to Shell's appeal because the oil company had not paid the correct filing fees.
 The Court upheld the community's objection and rejected SPDC's appeal.
 In response to this objection, SPDC appealed to the Supreme Court of Nigeria.

 In 2016, the Supreme Court of Nigeria overturned the Court of Appeal's decision to reject the appeal.
 Justice Ibrahim Muhammad of the Supreme Court decided that Shell was allowed to appeal the initial 2010 judgement and ruled that the Court of Appeals must hear the case.
 The following year, in 2017, the Court of Appeals at Port Harcourt ruled that SPDC needed to pay the Ejama-Ebubu community the damages plus interest.
 Accounting for the interest since the 2010 judgement of N15.4 billion, the oil company was now required to pay N122 billion.
 Since First Bank Plc's had accepted the responsibility as guarantor of payment if the appeal failed, the bank was then liable to pay N122 billion to the Ejama-Ebubu community.
 However, as of January 2019, Shell sought to continue the appeals process, and many people expect a continuation of the complex legal proceedings.

-Iwherekhan Court Case
+Iwherekhan court case

 According to Shell, it is common that when oil is brought to the Earth's surface, gas is produced as well.
 This gas is seen as an unwanted by-product and consequently, burned off in a process known as gas flaring.
 Many subsistence farm lands are located near the gas flaring station, and local community members have argued that the flaring activities contribute to environmental and health problems.
 In 2005, an Iwherekhan community member filed a lawsuit against SPDC in an attempt to shut down the gas flaring facility.